lejrn/Reconstructing-Dark-Images/README.md

 > Gather knowlodge about Deep learning, especially Residual Networks and Unet Networks

 #### 2. Try:
-> Programm a neureal network that is trained with dark photos and its pair
+> Programm a neureal network that is trained with dark images and their paired bright images

 #### 3. Improve:
 > Optimize its specifications, as in batch-size, depth of layers, input files sizes, learning rates, and so on